Welsh Valley extracurricular activities provide opportunities for all students to explore their interests and develop their talents.

 For information on activity meeting days/times, please call the Parent Hotline (610-658-3901) or refer to the “Daily Announcements” link on the Welsh Valley webpage (In the “Spotlight” section).

-Students audition in order to participate in this ensemble.
 The Competition Jazz Band is made up of 6th, 7th and 8th graders from within the instrumental music program who audition in late September.
-The band rehearses a variety of standards, and contemporary pieces from a wide range of styles.
-The rehearsals take place 3 times per week before school.
-This year the band, along with the spring and winter concerts will be performing in festivals at Lower Merion, Bala Cynwyd, and Beverly Hills and plans to participate in the music in the parks festival.
-Welsh Valley hosts their own festival on the first Friday in May.
+The band will rehearse a variety of standards, and contemporary pieces from a wide range of styles.
+This year, the band, along with the spring and winter concerts will be performing in festivals at Lower Merion, Bala Cynwyd, and Beverly Hills and plans to participate in the Music in the Parks festival.
+WV hosts their own festival on the first Friday in May.
 A small group from within the band also performs at the Reading Terminal Market in Philadelphia.

 This is a club where students can create stories of adventure and magic together.
 The students take on roles of magic wielding sorcerers, adventurous swordswomen, and underhanded rogues to name a few.
 All are welcome into one of the student or teacher run games or even to run their own if they have an inclination to do so.